-Baseline PM10 / PM{2.5} Concentrations
+Baseline PM10 / PM2.5 Concentrations

-- 6.1.1 WFDC has not identified any areas of concern in relation to PM10 or PM{2.5} in the air quality annual status reports (ASRs) submitted under its LAQM duties.
-Neither PM10 nor PM{2.5} are monitored within the WFDC area - 6.1.2 The PM10 and PM{2.5} concentrations provided in the Vibrock Dust Impact Assessment report were therefore based on predicted background concentrations provided by Defra.
+- 6.1.1 WFDC has not identified any areas of concern in relation to PM10 or PM2.5 in the Air Quality Annual Status Reports (ASRs) submitted under its LAQM duties.
+This includes the 2024 ASR which detailed the local air quality status and monitoring data for up until the end of 2023. - 6.1.2 At the time of the original ES, WFDC did not undertake any monitoring for PM10 nor PM2.5 within its area.
+The PM10 and PM2.5 concentrations provided in the Vibrock Dust Impact Assessment report were therefore based on predicted background concentrations provided by Defra.
 This data is published by Defra in the form of predicted background concentration maps for 1km x 1km grid squares across the UK.
 These are updated on a regular basis due to updates in background data such as vehicle emission factors, vehicle fleet composition, age and distribution, existing local sources and monitoring data. - 6.1.3 The latest maps were issued in 2020 and the predicted data is based on 2018 ambient monitoring and meteorological data.
 This therefore updates the data presented in the Dust Assessment report.
-The current available data for 2023 and 2028 for the grid squares in which the Site and surroundings are located are summarised below.

-Grid Square Location Annual Annual Mean Concentrations (μg/m 3) 2023 2023 2028 PM 10 PM {2.5} PM 10 PM {2.5} 383500 279500 Site (west), Brown Westhead Park 11.18 7.28 10.87 7.04 383500 278500 Site (south-west), South Lodges, Heathfield Knoll School & First Steps 11.13 7.39 10.82 7.14 384500 279500 Site (east), The Bungalow, Lea Castle Barns 11.41 7.51 11.10 7.26 384500 278500 Site (south-east), Broom Cottage 12.01 7.76 11.70 7.81 AQAL 40 25 40 25

-Table 6.1: Predicted Background Air Quality Data - Particulate Matter

-- 6.1.4 The maximum average background PM10 and PM{2.5} concentrations for the grid squares in which the Site is located are predicted to be substantially below the relevant objectives, at 30% and 31% of the objectives in 2023.
-These are predicted to fall slightly over time. - 6.1.5 The data are effectively an average concentration across each 1km square.
-Pollutant concentrations may therefore be higher than those provided above at any individual receptor close to any particular source such as the nearby A449.
+The current available data for 2024 and a future year, 2029, for the grid squares in which the Site and surroundings are located are provided in Table 6.3 of the ES Addendum. - 6.1.4 The maximum average background PM10 and PM2.5 concentrations for the grid squares in which the Site is located are predicted to be substantially below the relevant existing objectives, at 30% and 38% of the objectives in 2024.
+These are predicted to fall slightly over time.
+Predicted background concentrations of PM2.5 are also below the interim (non-legal) target for 2028 of 12 μg/m3. - 6.1.5 The data are effectively an average concentration across each 1km square.
+Pollutant concentrations may therefore be higher than those provided above at any individual receptor close to any particular source such as the nearby A449. - 6.1.6 As detailed in the ES Addendum in 2022 WFDC commenced monitoring for PM10 and PM2.5 (and NO2) at a location within the Horsefair AQMA in Kidderminster using a Zephyr Air Quality Monitor.
+This is a low-cost continuous analyser that provides 'indicative' monitoring data; it is not approved by Defra for reference against Air Quality Standards and Objectives and the results have been included in the 2023 ASR by WFDC for information only. - 6.1.7 The measured annual mean concentrations of PM10 and PM2.5 at the Zephyr analyser are each well below the relevant existing AQOs (noting though that these results are 'indicative' and not be directly compared to the AQOs).
+It is also noted however that in 2022 the measured PM2.5 concentrations are the same as $PM{10}$ at 14.0 $\mu$ g/m.
+However, $PM{2.5}$ would only form a proportion of $PM{10}$ and hence there is a degree of uncertainty regarding these results.

-6.1.6 It is noted that it is stated in paragraph 7.22 of the STQC SoC that 'it is also more significant given the already high levels of air particulates to the northern end of Kidderminster'.
-The source of this statement is unknown.
-The annual air quality status reports (ASRs) produced by WFDC under its requirement under the LAQM (latest readily available report dated July 2022 for monitoring data up until end 2021) do not make any reference to any such high levels or raise any concerns with regards to particulate levels within the WFDC area.